localstack/docs/content/en/user-guide/integrations/quarkus/index.md

 </dependency>
 ```

-If you want to use Apache HTTP client instead, configure it as follows:
+If you want to use Apache HTTP client instead, configure it as follows in `application.properties`:

 ```xml
 quarkus.lambda.sync-client.type=apache